 One of the biggest additional questions is this: How should P&C insurers insure smart properties?

-As Cognizant noted in a 2014 white paper, insurers preparing for a connected world need to do three things:
+noted in a 2014 white paper, insurers preparing for a connected world need to do three things:

 - Understand how smart buildings work.
 What are the components that make the system “smart”?